UM Recognitions

 Canadian Academy of Engineering

-The Canadian Academy of Engineering (CAE) is an independent, self-governing and non-profit organization established in 1987.
-Members of the CAE are nominated and elected by their peers to honorary Fellowships in view of their distinguished achievements and career-long service to the engineering profession.
-Fellows are committed to ensuring that Canada’s engineering expertise is applied to the benefit of all Canadians.
+The Canadian Academy of Engineering (CAE) is the national institution through which individuals, who have made outstanding contributions to engineering in Canada, provide strategic advice on matters of critical importance to Canada and to Canadians.
+The CAE is an independent, self-governing, and non-profit organization established in 1987.
+Fellows of the CAE are nominated and elected by their peers, in view of their distinguished achievements and career-long service.
+Fellows of the Canadian Academy of Engineering are committed to ensuring that Canada’s engineering expertise and experience are applied to the benefit of all Canadians.
 The UM has 18 Fellows.

 Canadian Academy of Health Sciences